Google Analytics Conversion Rate and How to Check It

 • Search

-Overall, micro and macro conversions are important metrics for monitoring website performance.
-By understanding and tracking micro and macro conversions, website owners can make better decisions and optimize their campaigns.
+For general monitoring of website performance, micro and macro conversions are rather significant indicators.
+Understanding and monitoring micro and macro conversions helps website owners to make better decisions and maximize their efforts.

 Methods to Increase Conversion Rate from Google Analytics